 Science on Stage illuminates the National Curriculum through a variety of activities which demonstrate how Franklin’s work arose from a spirit of awe and curiosity about the world in which he lived, which in turn led him to ask questions, seek answers and develop solutions.
 The content is appropriate for Key Stage 2 children with the focus on a range of learning styles to enable all children to benefit from the experience.

-Science on Stage takes place in partnership with the Eccles Centre for American Studies at the British Library, in April or May of each year.
-Please contact the Education Manager for futher information.
+Science on Stage takes place in partnership with The Royal Institution, in May of each year.
+Please contact the Education Manager for further information.

 The annual Benjamin Franklin House Science Fair allows children to develop skills associated with scientific enquiry as prioritised in the National Curriculum.
 They are encouraged to develop their own responses to problems Franklin considered at Craven Street.
 Young people create and display their own experiments at in-school Science Fairs, with winning entries going forward to the end of year Science Fair at the House.
 The Education Manager supplies teachers with materials and teaching aids.